 And, beyond the question of staff volume and availability, non-compliance can bring serious repercussions to energy firms, lead to large fines and harm their wider reputation.
 It can also pose serious risks when it comes to discovering the best talent and acquiring it, damage the wider recruitment and onboarding process, hinder the agility and mobility of skilled workers, make it harder to retain the best talent, and affect wider nationalisation and content regulations.

-Only the best energy workers will do
+Only the best engineering talent will do

 Airswift is a global recruitment agency that specialises in helping energy firms access the absolute best talent, thanks to our proficiency in creating deep strategic recruitment relationships with HR departments.
 This partnership results in strong global talent pipelines being built.